Martin Odegaard done: The 18 players Arsenal have signed from La Liga

 His replacement, Henrikh Mkhitaryan, signed in a swap deal from Manchester United, couldn’t fill his boots but the last few years of Sanchez’s career have shown they chose the right time to say goodbye back in January 2018.

-Ozil is now set for a move to Turkey after falling down the pecking order but don’t forget just how good he was in his first few years at Arsenal.
+Ozil is now playing in Turkey after falling down the pecking order but don’t forget just how good he was in his first few years at Arsenal.

 He registered 19 assists as Arsenal finished runners-up to Leicester in the 2015-16 season.
 Nineteen!
 He was an artist, and we really miss watching that Ozil.